 In farming and in war the draft horse was indispensable.
 The decline of interest in large draft horses after World War II nearly meant the extinction of all draft breeds, but numbers are increasing steadily again as interest in owning and driving heavy horses continues to expand, also there is the ongoing meat production market in Europe as well as warmblood horse types based on combining old and new blood.
 Associations to preserve the older, established Brabant exist in Belgium and American.

-Other HSC pages that offer information about the Brabant: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Brabant: horses, breeding, industry supplies, shows, event calendar, etc.